iiSHKAS/Ignite-Panel/README.md

 ### 🛠️ Create Your Own Plugins

-Developers can easily create custom plugins using the simple plugin structure provided.
-A dedicated file in the repository explains the process step-by-step.
+Creating custom plugins in Ignite Panel is simple and straightforward.
+The process is designed to be easy even for beginners, and full instructions are provided in the [Plugin Development Guide](PLUGIN_DEVELOPMENT_GUIDE.md).

 ## 🌍 Language Support